chiraggude/awesome-laravel/README.md

 Awesome Laravel
 ===============

-A curated list of awesome bookmarks, tutorials, videos and other cool resources from the Laravel ecosystem
+A curated list of awesome bookmarks, tutorials, videos and other cool resources.
+The aim is to make it easier for beginners and veterans to discover the length and breadth of the Laravel ecosystem.

 Inspired by [ziadoz/awesome-php](https://github.com/ziadoz/awesome-php)